Flame442/FlameCogs/README.md

 Sets the voice channel you are in to only work with the game you are playing.

-If you are not playing a game, the channel will be reset.

 Any activity will count, including Spotify, so make sure discord thinks you are doing the correct activity.

 This command is only usable by the guild owner and bot owner.

+`[p]gamevoice reset`

+Resets the voice channel you are in to defaults.

+Will remove ALL permissions, not just those set by the cog, making it completely open.

 `[p]gamevoice recheck`